Charles Edison: Later political life

 Between 1951 and 1969, he lived in the Waldorf-Astoria Hotel, where he struck up a friendship with Herbert Hoover, who also lived there.
 In 1962, Edison was one of the founders of the Conservative Party of New York State.

-In 1967, Edison hosted a meeting at the Waldorf-Astoria in New York that led to the founding of the Charles Edison Youth Fund, later the Charles Edison Memorial Youth Fund.
-Attending the meeting were Rep. Walter Judd (R-MN), author William F. Buckley, organizer David R. Jones, and Edison's political advisor Marvin Liebman.
+In 1967, Edison hosted a meeting at the Waldorf-Astoria in New York City, which led to the founding of the Charles Edison Youth Fund, later the Charles Edison Memorial Youth Fund.
+Attending the meeting were Rep. Walter Judd (R-MN), author William F. Buckley Jr., organizer David R. Jones, and Edison's political advisor Marvin Liebman.
 The name of the organization was changed in 1985 to The Fund for American Studies, in keeping with Edison's request to drop his name after 20 years of use.

 Personal life

 Edison married Carolyn Hawkins on March 27, 1918.
 They had no children.

 In 1924, Edison joined the New Jersey Society of the Sons of the American Revolution.
 He was assigned national member number 39,292 and state society number 2,894.

 In 1948, he established a charitable foundation, originally called "The Brook Foundation", now the Charles Edison Fund.